Healthier Workplaces | A Healthier World

 Kay has over 20 years of experience in occupational health and safety including working at a teaching hospital/university, in a refinery, at a natural gas distributor and at a nationally recognized testing laboratory (NRTL).
 As an industrial hygienist and safety professional she has performed investigations for chemical hazards like asbestos, lead, mercury, isocyanates, respirable dust, various organic vapors and liquids, noise, silica and welding fumes.
 She has also developed and administered health and safety programs, conducted training, managed a medical monitoring program and cleaned up hazardous materials spills.
 She has both a Bachelor of Science in Chemical Engineering and a Bachelor of Science in Chemistry from North Carolina State University and is a Certified Industrial Hygienist and Certified Safety Professional.

-Secretary-elect, Effy Castaneda
+Secretary, Effy Castaneda

 Director, At Large Joy Erdman